MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

     1. (Optional) If you are using DHCP, click **Adapter**, and in the list of results, click the Ethernet adapter connected to your internal perimeter network.

-1.  *If you are setting up conditional access*, from the **Certificate** drop-down list, under SSL Certificate Binding, select the VPN server authentication.
+1. (Optional) *If you are configuring conditional access for VPN connectivity*, from the **Certificate** drop-down list, under SSL Certificate Binding, select the VPN server authentication.

-2.  *If you are setting up conditional access*, in the Routing and Remote Access MMC, expand **Policies\\Network Policies** and do the following:
+2. (Optional) *If you are configuring conditional access for VPN connectivity*, in the Routing and Remote Access MMC, expand **Policies\\Network Policies** and do the following:

     1. Right-the **Connections to Microsoft Routing and Remote Access Server** network policy and select **Properties**.